-'In memory of a dear friend.
+"In memory of a dear friend.
 Nicole, your positive energy and bright smile will forever be remembered and treasured.
-'Because I knew you, I have been changed for good.' - Glinda" Ms. Vero-Kipp
+'Because I knew you, I have been changed for good.' - Glinda" -Ms. Vero-Kipp

-Conference Finals or even the year they went to the Stanley Cup) and she wasn't happy that they had a home game the same night as her dance show but instead of asking for it to be rescheduled she gave up her tickets (since she was a season ticket holder for so many years) in order to make sure the show went off.
+"I'll always remember one year the Rangers were in the playoffs (may have been the Conference Finals or even the year they went to the Stanley Cup) and she wasn't happy that they had a home game the same night as her dance show but instead of asking for it to be rescheduled she gave up her tickets (since she was a season ticket holder for so many years) in order to make sure the show went off.
 And at the end of the show as the students did their curtain call, she had some of them walk out with a Rangers banner and the entire audience started chanting "Let's Go Rangers!"
-Then she briefly met with any alumni or families that came to the show (even though 'Ms. Kasbar inspired me to dance and taught me how to choreograph dances.
-If it wasn't for her, I never would have been a dance major in high school.
-I'm a freshman in college and still dancing."
-Kayla Stromnes I remember when I first saw her students perform I loved it.
+Then she briefly met with any alumni or families that came to the show (even though she was dying to get home to watch the game)." - Mr. O'Neill "I remember when I first saw her students perform - I loved it.
 After that I would always ask her if she could transform me into a ballerina... that became our running joke.
 She always replied with a smile - "the next show Defreitas I won't forget you." - Ms. Defreitas